cmstas/ZMET2017Looper/README.md

-# 2016METClosureTests
+# 2017 ZMET Baby Looper

-Closure Tests for the 2016 ZMET Analysis.
+Baby looper for the 2017 ZMET Analysis.

-This repository contains the code to do the closure tests between the Z boson events and photon events with jets at the LHC for the 2016 ZMET analysis.
+This repository contains the code that runs on all the 2017 ZMET babies

 The babies are made with the [ZMET2016 code in the cmstas group](https://github.com/cmstas/ZMET2016).